adityatelange/evil-winrm-py/README.md

 - Lightweight and Python-based for ease of use.
 - Keyboard Interrupt (Ctrl+C) support to terminate long-running commands gracefully.

+Detailed documentation can be found in the [docs](docs/) directory.

 ## Installation (Windows/Linux)

 #### Installation of Kerberos prerequisites on Linux